-Summer is here, with the much-anticipated Fourth of July holiday this weekend, and if you're not excited about watching new movies , it's time to go back to some old, romantic favorites.
+Summer is here, and if you're not excited about watching new movies , it's time to go back to some old, romantic favorites.
 If you're hoping to have your own Summer fling, you can first get inspired by these 10 film couples as the weather gets warmer.
 Each provides that giddy first-time feeling, from young puppy love (My Girl) to a more grown-up attraction (Dirty Dancing).
 Enjoy, and try not to get too overheated!

 James and Em, Adventureland